 Composting also benefits the climate and our communities.
 The addition of compost to soil is among the fastest ways of replenishing soil organic matter, which can increase the storage of carbon in the soil–especially in depleted soils.6 In addition, when food scraps and other organic materials are diverted from disposal to be composted, the greenhouse gas emissions associated with landfilling and incineration are avoided.
 When food scraps are composted and the resulting compost is used to support local food production, nutrients are recycled, creating more circular food systems.

 These webinars are among the resources the Institute for Local Self-Reliance (ILSR) offers to support a distributed and diverse composting infrastructure that includes community-scale and on-farm composting.
-View and listen to other past composting-related webinar recording here.
+View and listen to other past composting-related webinar recordings here.

 This webinar series is being offered in collaboration with the Million Acre Challenge, which is advancing soil health and regenerative practices on farms across the Chesapeake region.